 Mixing hilarious text and pictures, Rowboat Watkins, a former Sendak fellow, has cooked up a laugh-out-loud story that can also be served up as a delectable discussion starter about manners or bullying, as it sweetly reminds us all that even the rudest cake can learn to change its ways.

 Each of the videos below shows how having good manners makes the people around you feel.
 You may even find your kids humming along to some by the end!
-In The Encouraging Classroom we provide follow-up questions for each of these videos, so class discussion is now easier than ever!
+In The Social Emotional Learning Curriculum, we provide follow-up questions for each of these videos, so class discussion is now easier than ever!

 1. Use Polite Words